Actipro/WPF-Controls/Documentation/topics/charts/xy-chart-features/legend.md

 ## Legend Item Customization

-Each individual legend item can be retemplated by setting `ItemTemplate` in [XYChart](xref:@ActiproUIRoot.Controls.Charts.XYChart).[LegendStyle](xref:@ActiproUIRoot.Controls.Charts.XYChart.LegendStyle).
+Each individual legend item can be re-templated by setting `ItemTemplate` in [XYChart](xref:@ActiproUIRoot.Controls.Charts.XYChart).[LegendStyle](xref:@ActiproUIRoot.Controls.Charts.XYChart.LegendStyle).
 The data source for the template is [LegendKey](xref:@ActiproUIRoot.Controls.Charts.LegendKey), allowing you to bind to properties from the template such as [LegendKey](xref:@ActiproUIRoot.Controls.Charts.LegendKey).[Label](xref:@ActiproUIRoot.Controls.Charts.LegendKey.Label) and [LegendKey](xref:@ActiproUIRoot.Controls.Charts.LegendKey).[LegendMarkerStyle](xref:@ActiproUIRoot.Controls.Charts.LegendKey.LegendMarkerStyle).

 ![Screenshot](../images/appearance-legend5.png)

-This is an example of providing a custom `LegendStyle` to retemplate the legend items.
+This is an example of providing a custom `LegendStyle` to re-template the legend items.

 ```xaml
 <charts:XYChart.LegendStyle>